bquijada935/cse15l-lab-reports/Week 2 Lab Report.md

       * The bug causes this particular symptom for that particular input because the code with the bug was incrementing the wrong index.
 Specifically, in the last while-loop, the code with the bug was incrementing index1 instead of incrementing index2.

+## Part 3

+   * Something I learned from lab in week 2 that I did not know before was how to make a webserver.
+This was the first time I have made a webserver.
+I initially thought that making a webserver was an advanced topic for computer science and would be taught in upper division courses.